mdhiggs/STAT532stuff/README.md

 # STAT532stuff

-Fall 2015 STAT 532 documents
+In Fall 2015 using this as a place to practice using git